frodosghost/murderghosts/README.md

-# murderghosts
+# Murderghosts

-This is a short story about the moors and the horrors of what is in the castles.
+This is the source code for a short story called __Murderghosts__.
+It is licensed under the Creative Commons Attribution-Non Commercial-Share Alike 3.0 license.
+This story is currently in it's draft format.

+## Note

+## Introduction

+> And it smiled at me sweetly.
+Like a ghost that had no lower jaw.

+> She led me past a gravestone and pointed.
+Her long finger cast a faint shadow over the place where the grave was dug.
+"Samantha McDougall".
+But that was now, before, when it wasn't so cold.

+## Licence

+<span xmlns:dc="http://purl.org/dc/elements/1.1/" href="http://purl.org/dc/dcmitype/Text" property="dc:title" rel="dc:type">Murderghosts</span> by <span xmlns:cc="http://creativecommons.org/ns#" property="cc:attributionName">James Rickard</span> is licensed under a <br/> <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/3.0/">Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License</a>.